PanDORA: Casual HDR Radiance Acquisition of Indoor Scenes for Image-based Lighting: Introduction

 \section{Introduction}

-Capturing the spatially-varying radiance of a scene is a longstanding goal with a broad range of applications, including augmented and virtual reality, heritage preservation, and virtualization.
+\IEEEPARstart{C}{apturing} the spatially-varying radiance of a scene is a longstanding goal with a broad range of applications, including seamlessly compositing virtual objects into real-world environments using image-based lighting (IBL).
 In computer graphics and vision, this goal dates back to the pioneering work of Adelson and Bergen~\cite{adelson1991plenoptic}, who defined the \emph{plenoptic function}, that is the ``reconstruction of every possible view, at every moment, from every position, at every wavelength, within the bounds of the space-time wavelength region under consideration''.
-Efforts towards capturing this function have made great strides recently, notably with the introduction of neural radiance fields (NeRF) \cite{mildenhall2020nerf}.
-In this framework, the plenoptic function is implicitly modeled by a simple neural network, trained solely from 2D images (with known camera position) to predict the color and opacity at each point in the 5D space (position and orientation, assuming a static scene).
-This technique has several advantages over traditional methods, such as the ability to handle complex scenes with occlusions and transparency.
+Recent efforts to capture this function have made significant strides, notably with the introduction of neural radiance fields (NeRF) \cite{mildenhall2020nerf}.
+In this framework, the plenoptic function is implicitly modeled by a simple neural network, trained solely from 2D images (with known camera positions) to predict the color and density at each point in the 5D space (position and orientation, assuming a static scene).
+For IBL, this technique offers a powerful advantage over traditional environment maps: the ability to model spatially varying illumination, allowing virtual objects to react accurately to local light sources, occlusions, and complex scene geometry.